Keep Cool Without Air

 A window unit can also cool down an entire home using the fan tip above.
 Place a box fan in the room door with the window unit inside and another in the hallway.
 This will pull that cool air through to the main area of our home, which can be enough to take the edge off.

-Since we live in a ranch-style home, the ideal spot for the window unit is one of the boy’s bedrooms.
-Even though all the cold air is in one room, a box fan can easily move that cooler air to the other rooms and along to the main parts of the home.
-It is amazing how much cold air I can move with those two fans into our family room and kitchen area.
+Since we live in a ranch-style home, the best spot for the window A/C unit is one of the boys’ bedrooms.
+Even though the cool air starts in just one room, a box fan works wonders to spread that chilly air into the other bedrooms and out into the main living areas.
+It’s honestly amazing how much cool air two fans can push into our family room and kitchen!

 Did you know you can also put your fans in the window to push the hot air out of the house?